weigcdsb/weigcdsb.github.io/_pages/about.md

 ---
 Hello, this is Ganchao Wei (魏赣超 in Chinese).
 I'm currently a 4-th (final) year PhD student in [Statistics](https://statistics.uconn.edu/) at [University of Connecticut](https://uconn.edu/), advised by [Ian Stevenson](https://stevenson.lab.uconn.edu/) and [Xiaojing Wang](https://xiaojing-wang.uconn.edu/).
 Prior to my PhD, I did my [Master of Biostatistics](https://biostat.duke.edu/) from [Duke University](https://duke.edu/) and B.S. in [Biological Sciences](http://cbs.cau.edu.cn/) from [China Agricultural University](https://en.cau.edu.cn/).

 I'm interested in solving problems majorly motivated by neuroscience and developing statistical and machine learning methods to better understand brain functions.
 Due to the structure of neural data and the motivating scientific questions, most my methodological interests lie in latent variable modeling with time series and Bayesian analysis, especially Bayesian nonparametrics.

-**Contact:** ganchao.wei [at] uconn.edu
+**Contact:** ganchao [dot] wei [at] uconn [dot] edu

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.